wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 wxWindow::GetDPIScaleFactor().
 This function can return a value different from 1 even under MSW, i.e. it returns DPI scaling for physical display pixels.

+**Warning:** It is possible that conversion between different pixel coordinates is not lossless due to rounding.
+E.g. to create a window big enough to show a bitmap 15 pixels wide, you need to use `FromPhys(15)`, however the exact result of this function is not representable as an `int` when using 200% DPI scaling.
+In this case, the value is always rounded upwards, i.e. the function returns `8`, to ensure that a window of this size in logical pixels is always big enough to show the bitmap, but this can only be done at the price of having one "extra" pixel in the window.

 Summary of Different Pixel Kinds    {#high_dpi_pixel_conversions}
 --------------------------------